KevinLiao159/house_price/README.md

 If you would like to remove the report, run the following command line
 > make clean

+If you would like to know how we obstained the 16 submissions, please feel free to contact the owner of this repository for more information

 the following is a complete list of make commands for phony targets:
 * make all